David, Chiriquí: History

 David was founded in 1602, by the governor Juan López de Siqueira.
 The city had been founded in the area where the Bolivar park is currently located.
 In those times, the city was divided into three regions, one fit for Spanish residence, and another two of lesser areas known as "San Antonio de Padra", "David" and "Nuestra Señora del Rosario".
 At the end of the 19th century, David had six streets, but only four were populated, making up the city center, in the sector currently known as Barrio Bolívar.
 The Ermita de San José (currently the San José Cathedral) was located in that area.
 In March 1900, the Bolívar Park was the scene of the first battle of the "Thousand Days' War", between liberals and conservatives who would later march on towards the capital to wage war against each other.

 By 1726, the city was not recognized by the central government, even though intellectuals and other important people resided within the city boundaries.
 Juan Lopez de Sequeira is considered the main intellectual of the city and Francisco de Gama is credited as being responsible for the creation of the city.
 Both were converted Jewish people.
 It is speculated that the religious differences between them and the Royal Audience of Panama were the reason the latter refused to recognize them as such; however, in 1736, the city finally received recognition from the colonial government and was named "La Ermita San Jose de David".

-From 1916 to 1949, the Chiriqui province had access and employed a railway system, having been created by Belisario Porras to accelerate the development of the province and the exploitation of the agrarian products produced en masse by the province.
+From 1916 to 1949, the Chiriqui province had access and employed a railway system, having been builded under the reign of Belisario Porras to accelerate the development of the province and the exploitation of the agrarian products produced en masse by the province.
 The 165-kilometer-long railway system had its base of operations and main stations in the city and cemented its importance as a merchant city for the western region of Panama.
+Last sections of the railway network have been shut down in 1990.

 According to ancient documents, the name of the city was the idea of the local natives.
 Also, it was the rest stop of the long trail that connected the rest of Central America with Panama City, known as the "Camino Real" or "Royal Trail".

 The city's airport, Enrique Malek International Airport, previously called David Field or San Jose Field during World War II, was an auxiliary of Howard Field.
 It accommodated a variety of United States Army Air Forces personnel, dedicated for the most part in training and reconnaissance missions over the Southeast Pacific coastline, from Honduras in the north, to Peru in the south as part of the defense of the Panama Canal.